koverton/terraform-provider-solace/README.md

 - __admin_user__: the administrative user to authenticate as for the management session
 - __admin_password__: the administrative user's credentials for the management session

+NOTE: This means that an administrative user must be provisioned on the Solace router before the Terraform provider can do anything with it.

 ## Leveraging SEMPv2 Swagger Clients

 [SEMPv2 is a Swagger-based API](https://github.com/koverton/semp_client) that supports code-generated client